nemein/com_meego_planet/README.markdown

     php -c php.ini com_meego_planet/bin/update_age.php

 This command updates age calculations for all posts.
 Run it as often as is fit for your environment.
 For example every half hour.

+## Background

+This is a Midgard MVC port of [org.maemo.socialnews](http://trac.midgard-project.org/browser/branches/ragnaroek/midcom/org.maemo.socialnews), the Social News aggregator developed for [Maemo News](http://maemo.org/news/).
+This new version has been developed initially for [Planet MeeGo](http://wiki.meego.com/Web_infrastructure/Planet.meego.com).